Curried Pineapple Fried Rice with Grilled Prawns

 - 1/2 teaspoon ground white pepper, or to taste Add to list

-- Chopped green onion (optional) Add to list
+- Chopped green onions (optional) Add to list

 - Chopped peanuts (optional) Add to list